 If you feel that you have been subject to unlawful acts that may warrant the filing of a class action, please call us for a free consultation.
 We will be happy to evaluate your claim and explain how class actions work.

-We are currently working on timeshare cases and are also interested in cases involving the Telephone Consumer Protection Act (robocalls), bank overcharges, breaches of insurance policies, mislabeling of food products, investor fraud, Ponzi schemes and breaches of form consumer contracts.
+We are currently working on timeshare cases.
+We are also investigating in claims involving the Telephone Consumer Protection Act, bank overcharges, breaches of insurance policies, mislabeling of food products, investor fraud, Ponzi schemes and breaches of form consumer contracts.

-Howard began in "big law" at the Sonnenschein firm, now Dentons, doing legal work for clients such as Allstate Insurance and McDonald's Corporation.
+Howard began in "big law" at the Sonnenschein firm, now Dentons, doing legal work for large corporate clients such as Allstate Insurance and McDonald's Corporation.
 He then became a litigation partner at a fifty person law firm in Chicago doing corporate litigation for mid-sized companies.
 In 1994, he started his own practice representing plaintiffs.
 He joint ventures with other plaintiffs' firms as needed.
 He is admitted in Illinois and has inactive status in California and Florida.

-Howard's proudest achievement is having two super star daughters (and a future super star grand daughter).
+Howard's wife Liza retired after being a partner at a large international accounting firm.
 Daughter Meg graduated from Vassar, and then got a Masters degree in Education from Northwestern.
 She teaches French at a Chicago public high school.
 Daughter Annie graduated as a high school valedictorian, and then Stanford University with various academic honors.
-She received an academic scholarship to Northwestern Law School where she graduated magna cum laude, Order of the Coif, and elected Editor in Chief of the Law Review.
+She received an academic scholarship to Northwestern Law School where she graduated magna cum laude, Order of the Coif, and was Editor in Chief of the Law Review.
 She will be clerking in the Northern District of Illinois and then the DC Court of Appeals.

 Our email is or call us at 708 203-5747.